 We hire people, not resumes.
 But we also expect excellence, which is why we require:

-Four units Clinical Pastoral Education (CPE), preferably accredited by the Association of Clinical Pastoral Education (ACPE), preferred
+Four units Clinical Pastoral Education (CPE) by the Association of Clinical Pastoral Education (ACPE) accredited centers, required

 Your next move.